 Edamame, Chickpeas, Carrots, Dried cranberries, and bell peppers (red and green).

 This crazy combination of flavors really works!
-But what really brings everything is when you mix in oil, vinegar, fresh lemon juice and herbs.
+But what brings everything together is the dressing.
+A mix of oil, vinegar, fresh lemon juice and herbs.

 The herby dressing marinates the ingredients and brings all the flavors together beautifully.
 The best part is, you don’t need to let this marinate for any set amount of time.
-You can serve or enjoy this salad immediately after you make it.
+You can enjoy this salad immediately after you make it or chill it for later.
+It stores well in the fridge.

 A Healthy Dip Appetizer, Lunch or Vegetarian Side Dish